TC43 is now over, and – if the organisers may say so – it was a success

 Conference topics: Contributions were invited on any topic related to technologies used in translation and interpreting, including, but not limited to computer assisted translation and interpreting tools, translation memory software, terminology management systems, machine translation and applications, quality control, interoperability, subtitling, natural language processing for translation and interpreting as well as localisation, and translation workflow and management.
 Other important topics are training (both initial and ongoing), artificial intelligence influence on the rapidly changing translation and interpreting industry, multilingual corpora management, ergonomics and suitability of tools and resources for translators and interpreters, collaboration between translators and translation companies, and mobile technologies applied to translation and interpreting.

 While we very much hope that we shall be able to hold on-site conferences again soon, we opted to hold the 2021 conference On the Web, as we did in 2020, as it remained unlikely that the Covid-19 situation would improve sufficiently, not only to enable us to hold an on-site event but also to be able to firmly announce this, early enough to allow speakers and sponsors as well as attendees to make travel arrangements.
 To make everything as straightforward as possible for everyone, we opted again for a virtual event, as we did for TC42 in November 2020; and which proved to be a successful, well attended event.
 The conference will take place the week of 15 November 2021.
-On how many days will be firmed up based on submissions received but also on from where – around the globe – pre-registered participants will connect; it will most likely be a 3 day event as in 2020, or possibly require 4 days, to allow the greatest number of participants from time zones around the globe events will be between 12 noon and 17:45 GMT.
+On how many days will be firmed up based on submissions received but also on from where – around the globe – pre-registered participants will connect; it will be a 3 day event as in 2020.
+To allow the greatest number of participants from time zones around the globe events will be between 12 noon and 17:45 GMT.
 Anyone who missed events live can view these online via the Schedule pages.
 (Day-1 events are already almost all online, other events will follow shortly.